-Yes, You Need Glycolic Acid in Your Face Wash
+Glycolic Acid Face Wash Is The Key To Brighter Skin

 We can invest in all the foundation, highlighters and contouring products that we want—but the truth is, if we don’t have a solid base to start from, our favorite makeup can’t do its thing.
 When it comes to getting glowy (but not oily), flake-free, youthful skin, glycolic acid is where it is at—and incorporating it into your routine is a easy as washing your face.

-Here’s everything you need to know about this skin essential—as well as our guide to finding the right GA product for you.
+Here’s everything you need to know about this skin essential—as well as the best glycolic acid face washes available.

 What is glycolic acid?